 By road, the distance from Nairobi is about 10km up to this Park and those who go by plane set off from Jomo Kenyatta International Airport or Wilson Airport.

-Nairobi National Park has seven gates in total and two are used for KWS services only (KWS headquarters).
+Nairobi National Park has seven gates in total with two of them being for KWS services only (KWS headquarters).
 Other gates for visitors’ access are Maasai gate, Mbagathi, Banda, and Maasai gate.

 What to do in the Park

-It is a full day activity carried out along the water bodies, forests, and savannah plains of the Park.
-Other captivating activities in the Park include Picnicking, nature walk, stargazing, and events in the wild.
+It is a full day activity that takes place along the water bodies, forests, and savannah plains of the Park.
+Other captivating activities in the Park include picnicking, nature walk, stargazing, and events in the wild.

 There is no better way you can take in Nairobi National Park’s rich Wildlife than game driving.
-This Park is gifted with a variety of wild animals and most of them are common during the game drives.
-This activity takes about 2-3 hours and animals that can be seen include baboon, eastern black rhino, gazelle, cheetah, Grant’s Zebra, Masai giraffe, ostrich, Cape buffalo, African leopard, Impala, and lions.
+This Park has a variety of wild animals and most of them are common during the game drives.
+This activity takes about 2-3 hours.
+Additionally, some of the animals that one can view include;

 - 18 Day Best of Kenya & Tanzania Adventure Safari

-- 6 Days Masai Mara and Serengeti safari
+- 6 Days Maasai Mara and Serengeti safari

 - 5 Day Explore Amboseli – Lake Nakuru Kenya wildlife safari